KyleBlackie/rhythm-maker-app/README.md

 What I learned:
 - DOM Manipulation
 - How to play audio files with JavaScript
-- Refreshed my knowledge of JavaScript syntax
+- Refreshed my knowledge of JavaScript syntax and CSS concepts like grid and flexbox

 Demo this project at: https://kyleblackie.github.io/rhythm-maker-app/